-Dynamics CRM App for Outlook (CRM Online only): This new lightweight email tracking app makes it easy to track incoming or outgoing email and preview relevant CRM information right in your Inbox.
+Dynamics App for Outlook: This app makes it easy to track incoming or outgoing email and preview relevant CRM information right in your Inbox.
 Add contacts or create new CRM records to track email.
-Dynamics CRM App for Outlook works with Microsoft Outlook on the web (included in Office 365), Outlook for the desktop, or Outlook for Mac.
+Dynamics App for Outlook works with Microsoft Outlook on the web (included in Office 365), Outlook for the desktop, or Outlook for Mac.
 It also works with phones and tablets.

 Excel integration: View sales data in familiar Excel templates, perform what-if analysis, and upload the changes, all from CRM.
 Export and analyse data in Excel from your mobile device with added support for the CRM mobile apps (tablets and phones).